This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 You can do this by stirring the colors in the paint container of your pistol, for example.
 If you are unsure about the color shade, mix the paint in a cup and spray a trial run onto a piece of paper before you start working on your real art object.

 If you want to switch between different colors, you should always clean your airbrush gun so that the fresh paint does not mix with the residues of the paint you used before.

-Which is the suitable nozzle size cannot be answered in general.
-This depends on the type of your project.
-In general you can distinguish between fine, medium and thick nozzle sizes, whereby fine nozzles are used for very filigree details and large nozzles for flat elements.
+Which nozzle size is right cannot be answered in general, as it will depend on the type of project.
+In general, you can distinguish between fine, medium, and thick nozzle sizes, where fine nozzles are used for very fine details and large nozzles for flat elements.
 The exact sizes and designations are as follows:

 Clean Airbrush after use